danomatika/ofxLua/README.markdown

 Finally you need to include the header and library search paths required by luadbind.
 The provided static library xcode project includes the `/usr/local/lib` and `/usr/local/lib` search paths (as used by the Homebrew package manager) to the luabind static lib target.
 You'll need to change these if Boost is installed to a different dir.

+For iOS, you can simply use the included boost.framework in lib/boost/osx.
+Drag and drop the file form the Finder onto your XCode project tree under addons/ofxLua.

+Note, you will need to manually clean and rebuild the ofxLuaStaticLib project between builds of different Target architectures (ie between OSX and iOS).
+If they aren't rebuilt, linking will fail.

 Instructions:

 * right click and create a new group "ofxLua"